SFTP vs SMB: How Do These Popular Protocols for Remote File Access Compare?

 • Authentication in SFTP can use SSH keys or username/password, whereas SMB typically relies on Active Directory credentials.

 So SFTP is far more secure overall thanks to its use of SSH encryption.
 SMB versions earlier than 3.0 lack encryption by design but can be secured by layering the proper tools.
-For a deeper dive into SFTP and how it relates to security click here.
-For more information on SMB and how it relates to security, click here.

 A burglar reaching into a folder to steal files with a red no symbol overlayed.